mpp21x/mpp21x.github.io/source/_posts/2020/leetcode-6-ZigZag-Conversion.md

 ## 題目原文

-The string `"PAYPALISHIRING"` is written in a zigzag pattern on a given number of rows like this: (you may want to display this pattern in a fixed font for better legibility)
+The string `PAYPALISHIRING` is written in a zigzag pattern on a given number of rows like this: (you may want to display this pattern in a fixed font for better legibility)

 ```